Grantee Extension - September 30, 2021

 We cannot waive the cost for the servicer to administer the loan.
 However, since payments are suspended and no collection activities are occurring during the COVID administrative forbearance period, no additional collection costs should be charged.

-Will HRSA require any special tracking or reporting for these loans/processes on the annual operating report (AOR)?
+Will HRSA require any special tracking or reporting for these loans/processes on the annual operating report (AOR) or annual performance report (APR)?

-At this time, we do not anticipate making any changes to the AOR to track these loans, but institutions maintaining a student loan program must continue to adhere to standard record-keeping requirements.
+At this time, we do not anticipate making any changes to the AOR or APR (whichever is applicable to your grant) to track these loans, but institutions maintaining a student loan program must continue to adhere to standard record-keeping requirements.